Guidebook/code-challenges/android/README.md

 # Summary

-Code an Android application that displays information received over the network.
+Create an Android application that displays information received over the network.

+*Note: As you will be uploading your solution to GitHub, please do do not include the word “Guidebook” anywhere in your code.*

 # Details